pSyTORM (pSychological Training, Operations, and Research in the Military) Lab

 Areas of Focus

-2. Academic Success Program Evaluation.
-In collaboration with the Office for Student Affairs (OSA) and the Long-Term Career Outcomes Study (LTCOS), under the supervision of Dr. Landoll and Dr. Bennion, the Academic Success Program Evaluation explores various aspects of military health professions education.
+3. Academic Success Program Evaluation.
+In collaboration with the Office for Student Affairs (OSA) and the Long-Term Career Outcomes Study (LTCOS), under the supervision of Dr. Landoll, the Academic Success Program Evaluation explores various aspects of military health professions education.
 This research is partially funded by the Northeastern Group on Educational Affairs (NEGEA) within the American Association of Medical Colleges (AAMC).
 The focus is on application to the warfighter and other healthcare education platforms.
 Other projects that fall under evaluation of OSA’s focus on academic advising, career advising, and well-being support for military medical students allow for the application to other specialized and high-performing military operational units.

-3. Grit & Growth: Resiliency Curriculum Program Evaluation.
+4. Grit & Growth: Resiliency Curriculum Program Evaluation.
+Resiliency Curriculum Program Evaluation.
 Grit & Growth is a four-module resiliency building program for Army medical students administered during the first summer of medical school adapted from the Comprehensive Soldier Fitness Model.
 In collaboration with OSA, this evaluation examines the impact of the Grit & Growth program on medical students.
 The 4-level Kirkpatrick model of training evaluation is the framework upon which the evaluation is based.
+Research assistants also have the opportunity to facilitate the resilience curriculum to the Army medical students

-4. Improving Family Readiness (iFAR) through Primary Care Behavioral Health. iFAR is funded by the Military Operational Medical Research Program and seeks to evaluate a model of family readiness in primary care. iFAR is led by Dr. Landoll, in collaboration with Dr. Jill Ehrenreich-May at the University of Miami, author of the Unified Protocol for the Treatment of Emotional Disorders in Children and Adolescents. iFAR is in the process of developing and evaluating through a pilot randomized control trial an adaptation of the Unified Protocol in a pediatric primary care behavioral health setting in the U.S. military.
+5. Improving Family Readiness (iFAR) through School-Based Behavioral Health. iFAR is funded by the Military Operational Medical Research Program (MOMRP) and seeks to evaluate a model of family readiness in a school-based setting. iFAR is led by Dr. Landoll, in collaboration with Dr. Jill Ehrenreich-May at the University of Miami, author of the Unified Protocol for the Treatment of Emotional Disorders in Children and Adolescents. iFAR is in the process of developing and evaluating through a pilot trial an adaptation of the Unified Protocol in a primary school-based behavioral health setting for children of parents in the U.S. military.
+Opportunities for students include training in and experience executing the Unified Protocol.

-5. Forensics: Competency to Stand Trial (CST) & Criminal Responsibility (CR) in the Military.
-This project, in collaboration with the Center for Forensic Behavioral Sciences (CFBS), evaluates the personality profile (as rendered by the MMPI-2-RF) differences between those recommended for CST & CR in the military justice system and compares these to civilian controls.
+1. Forensics: Competency to Stand Trial (CST) & Criminal Responsibility (CR) in the Military.
+This project was a student-driven collaboration with the Center for Forensic Behavioral Sciences (CFBS) and evaluated the personality profile (as rendered by the MMPI-2-RF) differences between those recommended for CST & CR in the military justice system and compared it to civilian controls.

 Other projects based on the research interests of both students and faculty advisors may also be possible.